terrysheng/azure-content-zhtw/articles/hdinsight-analyze-flight-delay-data.md

 		    }
 		}

-		# create the folder if it doesn't exist
+		# Create the folder if it doesn't exist
 		$folder = split-path $hqlLocalFileName
 		if (-not (test-path $folder))
 		{